Christine Darby // Published: May 2024 // Updated: November 2024

-Learning SEO (Search Engine Optimization) is a great way to improve your website’s visibility and ranking on search engines like Google or Bing—and it’s important to learn the basics before hiring digital marketers.
+Learning SEO (Search Engine Optimization) is a great way to improve your website’s visibility and ranking on search engines like Google or Bing—and it’s helpful to learn the basics before hiring digital marketers.
 Here we offer our suggested common sense approach to studying website optimization for beginners.

 It’s important to understand that due to the myriad variables and the diverse types of SEO, you won’t find a single online resource comprehensively addressing every scenario or challenge.
 What works well for one website or industry may not be effective for another.